hullagoro/Msc-Project-Code/README.md

 NOTES TO KEEP IN MIND,
-to keep the code simple and portable (smaller size to upload files on github ), the resloution of the images is kept to 150x150 and is hard coded and only to uint8_t images, the original code accepts all formats, and is available whenever you need it. this is also due to lack of time to finish the report with all assignments :( , but should show a good example of what is happeneing
+to keep the code simple and portable (smaller size to be able to upload files on github since the FITS files are too large to upload ), the resloution of the images is kept to 150x150 and is hard coded, and only to uint8_t images, the original code accepts all formats, and is available whenever you need it. this is also due to lack of time to finish the report with all assignments :( , but should show a good example of what is happeneing

 To view the raw files :